 Just a few months ago leaving the house was simple.
-We’re all getting used to wearing a fabric face covering and having a stash on hand – but when you get home, what should you do with your used fabric face covering?
+We’re all getting used to wearing a face covering and having a stash on hand – but when you get home, what should you do with your used face covering, if it’s fabric?

 We’ve all been carefully following the social distancing regulations and wearing a fabric face mask doesn’t replace them.
 But the government and NHS have said that a cloth face covering can give the community that extra layer of protection against the spread of coronavirus.